shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 File `server/themes/restaurantVariables.json` is created.
 ```

-Extension file was just modified:
+The `extension.json` file was modified to include the newly created theme:

 ```JSON{9-19}
 #file: extension.json